-All-Time Worst Home Decorating Mistakes
+Home Decorating Mistakes to Avoid

-While it is advisable to follow your heart and decorate your home with the things you love, sometimes your good intentions don’t equate to good design sense.
-We’re all guilty of making decorating mistakes.
-The important thing is to learn from our mistakes, so we’re not doomed to repeat them.
+While it is advisable to follow your heart and decorate your home with the things you love, sometimes good intentions don’t equate to good design sense.
+Face it, everyone is guilty of making the occasional decorating mistake.
+That's just human nature.

+However, it's important to learn from those mistakes so you're not doomed to repeat them.
 Here are some of the most grievous home decorating mistakes.
 The good news is they all have easy fixes!

 Toilet Covers and Rugs

-Make sure the rug is large enough to ground your furniture—place the front feet of sofas and chairs on the rug.
+Make sure the rug is large enough to ground your furniture.
+Place the front feet of sofas and chairs on the rug.
 This will give your seating group a sense of cohesion.
 If you are unsure, simply purchase a rug that is large enough to accommodate all of the furniture pieces in a given group.